edgeimpulse/firmware-infineon-cy8ckit-062-ble/README.md

   * Sensor Fusion using Inertial and Environmental sensor together
 * Storing samples on the external NOR Flash using the QSPI inteface

+TODO:
+* Migrate from shared MTB to local (All libraries must be provided in this code repository)

 Project dependencies:
 * PSoC6 io_retarget library for UART interface
 * PSoC6 serial-flash library for QSPI interface